olanmaaa/olanmaaa/README.md

-- 👋 Hi, I’m @olanmaaa
+- 👋 Hi, I am @olanmaaa
-- 👀 I’m interested in learning how to combine technology in healthcare research
+- I’m interested in research that combines computational technology in healthcare research
-- 🌱 I’m currently learning bioinformatics
+- I am currently learning bioinformatics and attempting to build a portfolio
-- 💞️ I’m looking to collaborate on nothing (for now)
-- 📫 How to reach me ...ummmm

 <!---
 olanmaaa/olanmaaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.